rust-lang/unsafe-code-guidelines/reference/src/representation/c_abi.md

-# Layout requirements of the C ABI
+# Layout requirements on the platform's C ABI

-**Disclaimer:** This chapter summarizes the current consensus about Rust's current layout requirements of the platforms' C ABI.
+**Disclaimer:** This chapter summarizes the consensus about Rust's layout requirements on the platforms' C ABI.

 These requirement assume that the platform has a C implementation that can be interfaced with.
 This C implementation is required to satisfy the following